Updated March 18, 2026

 How to avoid

-Don't touch, climb on, or remove anything from archaeological sites.
-Stay on designated paths.
+Don't touch, climb on, carve, or remove anything from archaeological sites.
+Stay on designated paths and behind barriers.
+This is a criminal offence that can result in arrest and prosecution.

 Beach